Peter-Morri/Carbon_Nanodot_Project/README.md

-# Carbon_Nanodot_Project
+# Carbon Nanodot Project
-A repository to store and share R scripts from my Masters Project entitled: "Model-based clustering analysis to elucidate uptake dynamics of carbon nanodots in Arabidopsis thaliana"
+A repository to store and share R scripts from my Masters Project entitled: "Model-based clustering analysis to elucidate uptake dynamics of carbon nanodots in Arabidopsis thaliana".